 “A rip-roarin’ read, and inspiration to go and sack a few cities on your own.”—Kirkus Reviews

 A succession of ruthless leaders have seized power in the wake of the Great Khan’s death—all descendants of Genghis, but none with his indomitable character.
 It is Kublai—refined and scholarly, always considered too thoughtful to take power—who will devise new ways of warfare and conquest as he builds the dream city of Xanadu.
 His gifts will serve him well when an epic civil war breaks out among brothers, the outcome of which will literally change the world.

 About Conn Iggulden

 Conn Iggulden is one of the most successful authors of historical fiction writing today.
-Following Stormbird, Margaret of Anjou is the second book in his superb new series set during the Wars of the Roses, a remarkable period of British history.
-His previous two… More about Conn Iggulden
+He is the author of Stormbird and Margaret of Anjou, the first two books in his superb series set during the Wars of the Roses, a remarkable period of British… More about Conn Iggulden

 Published by Bantam Apr 23, 2012| 2160 Pages| ISBN 9780345538468